RagnarB83/ash-documentation/docs/job-types.rst

 - An internal optimizer is available (called "Optimizer") that can optimize the system in Cartesian coordinates only using the LBFGS algorithm.
 While frozen atoms are supported, no other constraints are supported.

-- An interface to the PyBerny optimization program (https://github.com/jhrmnn/pyberny) is available that allows efficient optimization in redundant internal coordinates.
+- An interface to the PyBerny optimization program (https://github.com/jhrmnn/pyberny) is available that allows efficient optimizations in redundant internal coordinates.
 No frozen atoms or constraints are available currently.
 PyBerny requires installation via pip.

 - The **recommended** optimizer is geomeTRIC (https://github.com/leeping/geomeTRIC) for which there is full-featured Ash interface. geomeTRIC allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
 Supports constraints as well as frozen atoms natively.
-Furthermore, the "ActiveRegion" feature inside Ash allows definition of an active region that allows efficient QM/MM optimization of a large system (where most atoms are frozen).
+Furthermore, the "ActiveRegion" feature inside Ash allows definition of an active region that allows efficient QM/MM optimizations of large systems (where most atoms are frozen).
+Only the active region coordinates are passed to geomeTRIC.

 .. code-block:: python